lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 First, recall that there are three distinct phases of a Modelica model life cycle, namely

-1. the translation from Modelica to a binary (an executable or an FMU),
+1. the translation from Modelica to a binary (an FMU or an executable),
 2. the initialization of the model, and
 3. the time-domain simulation of the model (including the termination of the simulation).